hadzija7/fortune-teller-frame/README.md

 # FortuneTeller
 FortuneTeller is a Farcaster frame application that calculates onchain fortune for the users.
 Users answer specific questions to the wizard.
 Then the wizard casts its spells and tells the fortune.

+## DISCLAIMER
+> [!NOTE]  The purpose of FortuneTeller is to demonstrate how ORA's AI Oracle works.
+The codebase is NOT audited.
+Use it at your own risk.

 ## Architecture
 FortuneTeller frame uses [ORA's Onchain AI Oracle](https://docs.ora.io/doc/oao-onchain-ai-oracle/introduction) to generate Onchain Fortune for the users.